JJ/dogesr/README.md

 Module (with data) to work with the dogi and dogaresse of the Venetian republic and their relatives.
-Main intention is to analyze social networks resulting from marriages and other interactions.
+Main intention is to analyze social networks resulting from marriages and other interactions, but all kind of useful data is (and will be) included in the package.

 ## Install